 Especially due in part from how easy it is for anyone who has an account with access into others’ profiles such like what happened when Eric impulse bought a phone case because he thought within minutes she would have responded back saying thanks but no thank you only later realizing his purchase had been fraudulently made using upwards funds instead!

 If this was not enough reason alone why we should avoid buying things off craigslist entirely then consider all aspects including identity theft.

-For your own safety, Craigslist recommends that you always strive to meet publicly with a prospective buyer or seller.
-Adding to that advice, the “Boston Globe” reported how avoiding meetups at night also reduces the risk of assault and even has been proven in some cases where individuals were able to deter would-be attackers by simply being present!
-And if all else fails?
+In addition, the “Boston Globe” noted that avoiding meets late at night lowers the danger of assault and has even been shown in some cases where people were able to stop would-be attackers simply by being present!
+What if everything else fails?

-Have someone tag along as well – they can serve two purposes: protection from harm (if there’s any chance one person could be too much for him) but also provide some measure assistance should anything go wrong.
+Have someone accompany you – they can serve two purposes: protection from harm (if one person is too much for him) and some level of support in the event that something goes wrong.

-In addition don’t forget some other common sense rules: avoid wire transfer services like MoneyGram as well as fake cashier’s checks/money orders; always make arrangements ahead so no one gets stranded at your location after hours when things turn ugly Posting an ad online doesn’t mean falsely assuming responsibility over.
+In addition, don’t forget some other common-sense rules: avoid wire transfer services like MoneyGram as well as fake cashier’s checks/money orders; always make arrangements ahead so no one gets stranded at your location after hours when things turn ugly Posting an ad online doesn’t mean falsely assuming responsibility for.

 You’ll never know if the property is in good enough condition until you’ve seen it for yourself.
 And when renting or purchasing an expensive item, always ask about their terms and conditions upfront so there are no surprises later on down the line!

 It’s important to remember that although Craigslist may seem like a safe place for you to find items, it is not your friend.
 If an email requests any personal information including bank account numbers or other sensitive data be sent through their site in order for them pay someone back–disregard this request immediately!